department-of-veterans-affairs/va.gov-team/teams/vsa/teams/public-websites/research/Veteran-tasks/unmoderated/research-plan.md

 4. Are there any important tasks missing?

 ### Hypotheses
-1. Veterans (and caregivers of Veterans) will generally agree on which tasks are the most important.
+1. Veterans and caregivers will generally agree on which tasks are the most important.
-2. Veterans (and caregivers of Veterans) will generally agree on which tasks are the least important.
+2. Veterans and caregivers will generally agree on which tasks are the least important.

 ## Method: Unmoderated Card Sort
 We would like to conduct an unmoderated study in which participants are invited by email to participate.
 After accepting the invitation, participants will receive a link to a card sort activity that contains a list of about 30 VA-related tasks.
 Each participant rates each of the tasks in terms of its importance for themselves only (not for all Veterans) by sorting it into one of several fixed categories (i.e., very important, somewhat important, not important, I don't understand this task).
 They will also be able to add new tasks and sort them.